top of page

 How Fawning Reshapes Your Relationships

-Fawning is often labeled “being easygoing,” but here’s the deeper truth:
+Fawning is often labeled "being easygoing" — but here's what's actually happening underneath that label.

 How Fawning Reshapes Your Identity